Wolf

 Wolf records in the neighboring canton of Graubünden are published on the website of the Office for Hunting and Fishing and can be accessed via the following link:

-Reports in wolf monitoring must be evaluated and divided into 3 categories according to their significance and verifiability.
+Reports submitted as part of wolf monitoring are evaluated and divided into 3 categories according to their significance and verifiability.
 The so-called SCALP criteria are used for this.
 These were developed for the "Conservation of the Alpine Lynx Population" (SCALP) project with the aim of standardized, transnational lynx monitoring in the Alps so that the reference data can be compared with each other.
-These criteria were also adopted for the detection of wolves and bears.
+These criteria were also adopted for evidence of wolves and bears.

-Category C1 evidence - the C stands for "Category" - is reliable evidence, i.e. hard facts that clearly confirm the presence of an animal.
+Category C1 evidence - the C stands for "Category" - is reliable evidence ("hard facts") that clearly confirms the presence of an animal.
 This category includes (unambiguous) photos, genetic evidence (saliva, droppings), dead finds, live catches or data from telemetry tracking.

-Category C2 evidence is confirmed evidence by persons with appropriate training; this includes cracks (livestock and wild animals) and tracks
+Category C2 evidence is confirmed evidence by persons with appropriate training.
+This involves cracks (livestock and wild animals) and tracks that can be checked and confirmed in the field or by means of meaningful documentation.

 Herd protection